JonnaTeinonen/MastersThesis/README.md

 7. Results.Rmd

+The file includes the code for the statistical analyses: calculatino of AEP, ASE, SD and CR.

+8. Figure.Rmd
-The file includes the code for the statistical analyses (to compute average estimated proportion etc.) and to obtain the figures that were used in the master thesis.
+The file contains the code to generate the figures that were used in the thesis.